Data-driven solutions of ill-posed inverse problems arising from doping reconstruction in semiconductors: Data-driven approximation of the inverse photovoltage problem

 The statistical distribution of the test error in the \textbf{CleanDataSET} (i.e., the error defined in \eqref{eq:testing-error} for the \textbf{CleanTestDataSET}) is reported in \autoref{tab:errors} and depicted in the left panel of \autoref{fig:LS-histograms}.
 It shows an error which is, on average (orange dashed line), around $9\%$.
 Even though such a model presents a relatively high error, we observe that it is still capable of capturing the overall qualitative behavior of the doping profiles (see \Cref{fig:LS-examples}).

-Next, we check how robust our networks are with respect to noise.
-As a first test, we use the linear model generated with the \textbf{CleanTrainingDataSET} to predict the doping of the samples in the \textbf{NoisyTestDataSET}.
-Since the networks have not been trained with noise, we observe a significant deterioration in the quality of the predictions, shown in the middle plot of \Cref{fig:LS-histograms}, where the average error is now around $20\%$.
+Next, we check how robust our two models are with respect to noise.
+As a first test, we use the linear operator generated from the \textbf{CleanTrainingDataSET} to predict the doping of the samples in the \textbf{NoisyTestDataSET}.
+Since this model has not been trained with data affected by noise, we observe a significant deterioration in the quality of the predictions, shown in the middle plot of \Cref{fig:LS-histograms}, where the average error is now around $20\%$.

 We believe that the main reason why the error increases so much is the fact that the noise introduces a shift in the average of the doping function that can not be physically estimated by our setup.
 In other words, \Cref{eq:doping_space} defines the admissible doping profiles with an average of (roughly) equal to $1\cdot 10^{16}=C_0$ on the overall domain.
 When we introduce noise, this assumption does not hold anymore and we have no way to predict whether the average of the doping is the one we expect in the entire crystal sample.
 This is also coherent with the qualitative analysis in \Cref{eq:u_LPS-prop_N_D}, where we show that the value of the current is mostly related to the local variation of the doping and not to its average value.